rcullito/wampumbackend/bigideas.md

 // THIS PART IS REALLY FUCKING IMPORTANT
 Tell the story about the bin in my apartment on the about page.

-// what do I want to know

-1. where is it going?
-2. how will it be used?

-same with jeans and headphones, we can see where it is going but before I click i would like to know how it is going to be used.

-look at airbnb search results, images could be very helpful here, but also slow down automation. the cloth mailbox logo for the denim site is nice.

 // Search Results